turbotage/WeatherStation/README.md

 # WeatherStation

-## I havn't checked any spelling or grammer FYI
+## I haven't checked any spelling or grammer FYI

 ## Layout